ragreener1/beliefspread/README.md

 This is a JVM library (written in Kotlin) which allows you to model how beliefs and behaviours spread between Agents.

+This project is licensed under the GPLv3 (or any later version).

 # Mailing list

 To contribute to this project, please email a patch to [~ragreener1/beliefspread@lists.sr.ht](mailto:~ragreener1/beliefspread@lists.sr.ht).